 No, you will never be turned away from the program.
 At ACT medical, we believe in the Harm Reduction approach to therapy so we do not ask clients to leave the program.

 Take home doses of your treatment are often referred to as “carries”.
-After a successful two months on the program, your physicians can begin to allow you to utilize carries.
+There is no set time frame for receiving carries.
+Your physician can begin to allow you to utilize carries once stability is achieved.
 Carries can be administered from one take-home dose per four weeks, up to six take-home doses per week.

 Yes, it is recommended that you visit the clinics on a daily basis to receive your medication.
 After some time, you can begin to receive “carries”, or take home doses so that you no longer need daily clinic visits.
 Our medical professional staff is also available at the clinics to help with any of your program questions or concerns.